hideyukiinada/ml/examples/readme_gan.md

 In this article, I would like to dive a little deeper and explaine how I implemented GAN to generate digit (number) looking images from scratch.

 ## Goal of this project
-The objective of this project is to feed 60,000 digit images from MNIST dataset into the system for training and make Generator produce images that look like digits.
+The objective of this project is to feed 60,000 digit images from [MNIST digit dataset](http://yann.lecun.com/exdb/mnist/) into the system for training and make Generator produce images that look like digits.

 ## Architecture
 ![Sample Images](https://github.com/hideyukiinada/ml/blob/master/assets/images/gan_architecture.png)